mckennapsean/dissertation/content/07-reflect.md

 experimental design, despite the inability of existing process models, such as the nine-stage framework for design studies [@Sedlmair2012b], to map to this same process.
-Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies and problem-driven work, unlike existing visualization design models.
+Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies.
+The design activity framework has proved useful to reflect on the steps taken and guidelines established during a visualization design process, for both technique-driven and evaluation research.

-## Overview of s-CorrPlot Technique
+## A Technique-Driven Project

+In this section, we provide details for a technique-driven research project, the s-CorrPlot [@mckenna2015s].
+We first explain the motivation for this visualization technique, and then we provide the high-level mathematical derivation of the visual encoding as well as the interactive component to the technique.
+To conclude this project's description, we include the application of this technique to an applied domain, visualization for biology datasets.
+We reflected on this project using the design activity framework in order to identify pitfalls and clarify the reasons why this project strayed from being a problem-driven design study.

+### Visualizing Correlation

 Many data analysis applications use the degree of correlation between variables as a key measure of interdependence.
 The most common techniques for exploratory